andrewacashner/hearingfaithms/chapters/2-faith-hearing/2-faith-hearing-b.md

 Pieces like this describe and seek to incite a condition of sensory overload, an ecstasy in which all the senses blend together in the effort to grasp something that is beyond them.

-\begin{Footnote} This notion is part of the Catholic heritage that shaped Olivier Messiaen's concept of "dazzlement."  \end{Footnote}
+[<]: This notion is part of the Catholic heritage that shaped Olivier Messiaen's concept of "dazzlement."

 Such pieces provide further evidence that Catholic religious arts could not be reduced to the function of simply teaching doctrine; these pieces train the senses by appealing to them directly.
 They seem intended to provoke listeners to a higher form of sensation, to a holy dismay and wonder that would lead to true, faithful perception.